+ Postponement of Council Meetings & Service Updates

-Hailsham Town Council’s play areas remain to the public – those maintained by the Town council and located play at Western Road, Battle Road, Stroma Gardens, Quinnell Drive and on the Maurice Thornton playing field.
+Hailsham Town Council’s play areas remain to the public – those maintained by the Town Council and located play at Western Road, Battle Road, Stroma Gardens, Quinnell Drive and on the Maurice Thornton playing field.
 Signs have been installed reminding users of social distancing requirements and providing guidance relating to hygiene.
-Anyone visiting a play area or outdoor gym should follow all guidelines listed on the signs.
+Anyone visiting a play area should follow all guidelines listed on the signs.

 Public open spaces such as Hailsham Country Park, the Common Pond, Western Road Recreation Ground and Maurice Thornton Playing Field remain open to the public, although residents must observe the latest government advice relating to social distancing.
 The same applies to the allotment sites located in Battle Road, Station Road and Harold Avenue.

-Following national government guidance, the public conveniences located in North Street remain open for use.
-An outside contractor is currently responsible for the opening, closing and cleaning of the toilet block on a daily basis and, to allow more frequent cleaning of toilets, the facility operates six days a week (Monday to Saturday), from 9.30am-3.30pm each day.
+The public conveniences located in North Street remain open for use during the pandemic.
+An outside contractor is currently responsible for the opening, closing and cleaning of the toilet block on a daily basis and, to allow more frequent cleaning of toilets, the facility operates six days a week (Monday to Saturday), from 10am-2.30pm each day.
 The facilities have reduced capacity to ensure social distancing can be managed and there are signs on display outside and inside the premises offering guidance on social distancing and hand hygiene.

-Additionally, Hailsham Street Market remains open (Saturdays in Vicarage Field, from 8.30am-1.30pm), although stringent social distancing and hygiene measures are in place on-site to encourage public safety.
+Additionally, Hailsham Street Market remains open (Saturdays in Vicarage Field, from 8.30am-1.30pm), although stringent social distancing and hygiene measures are in place on-site to encourage public safety and only essential items such as food will be sold.

 + Why have we postponed face-to-face meetings and some of our services remain temporarily closed?